AndrewEllis93/Print-Tuning-Guide/README.md

 ## An Analogy
 Think of it like the below graph.
 You can infinitely approach perfection, but you will never quite reach it.

 Efforts at the beginning have a much higher relative quality increase, but you get diminishing returns the closer you get to perfection.
+3D printing just has an unfortunate side effect of showing off those imperfections.

 ![](Images/AnalogyGraph.png)